-A numbering system from 0 - 4 indicates the severity of each health, fire, and reactivity hazard, with "0" indicating no hazard and "4" indicating the most severe hazard.
+The red, blue, and yellow diamonds use a numbering system from 0 - 4 to indicate the severity of each fire, health, and reactivity hazard, respectively.
+"0" indicates no hazard, and "4" indicates the most severe hazard.

-- OX means the chemical is an oxidizer.
+- OX, for when the chemical is an oxidizer.

-- The radioactivity symbol indicates that the chemical is radioactive.
+- The radioactivity symbol for when the chemical is radioactive.

 Some laboratories may use this diamond system to label secondary containers of hazardous chemicals that remain in the laboratory.